metricationmatters/research/proposals/AreaAndVolume.md

 Wikipedia shows that a common name for 1 cubic meter is "stere" although for some reason the SI doesn't give that name.

-Suggestion: At the moment I'm going to suggest "1 vol = 1 cubic meter" because "vol" because it is one syllable and easier to say than "stere".
+Suggestion: At the moment I'm going to suggest "1 vol = 1 cubic meter" because "vol" is one syllable and easier to say than "stere".

 | Name                 | Notation            | Multiplier                | New name             | New notation | Liter  |
 | :---                 | :---                | :---                      | :---                 | :---         | :---   |